 It was great fun to revisit Damon Baehrel for Teresa's birthday, with a number of others in tow.
-I wasn't sure that our previous visit could be improved upon (see below).
+I wasn't sure that our previous visit could be improved upon.
 But somehow, it was.
 The experience was even longer - we were welcomed in at 3:45pm and left at midnight.
 The food was even better!
 Many of the same (or similar) dishes, some of which were greatly improved (such as the prawns) and new dishes that blew us away.

-If you're unfamiliar (or haven't read below), Damon Baehrel welcomes you into his home and he is the only employee.
+If you're unfamiliar (or haven't read my first review), Damon Baehrel welcomes you into his home and he is the only employee.
 There is no server, no dishwasher, etc. - there is only Chef Baehrel.
 His enthusiasm and excitement is contagious and generous in every way, from the time you arrive until the moment you leave.
 As we walked to our cars at midnight, it was as if he didn't want us to leave.
 (And truthfully, we didn't want to!)

 Every inch of what you are served is sourced from his own property, with the exception of the meat and fish.
 He presses his own oils, makes his own flours, creates his own vinegars.
 Each dish is preceded by a 5 minute description of the various components, how they are made the various plants and trees and roots and branches he uses to create them.
 It is a spectacularly special meal to sit (and eat) through.
 The food is 3 Michelin star quality throughout.
 Gorgeous.
 Delicious.
 Interesting.
 Diverse.

 The opening hour was spent in the entryway with appetizer style bites presented throughout.
 The crab was incredible but the scallop dish was the winner of the night!
 As before, I am not posting the food pictures to honor Damon's request for no photos.
 (Even the ones below are "illegal".)